ESWolfson89/Entity-Resolution-Exercise/README.md

 By Eric Wolfson

+You can view the solution in GitHub, or download a zip file of the repository by click "Code", then "download zip".

 Files included with this exercise:
 1) The original csv files and assessment pdf provided with the exercise
 2) entityresolution.py: The code for the entire pipeline in Dagster and Python